arasharn/carnd-P4/README.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at cell 9 in `P4_rev.ipynb`).
+ a combination of color and gradient thresholds were used to generate a binary image (thresholding steps at cell 9 in `P4_rev.ipynb`).
 For this task, Sobel operator (cell 8 `abs_sobel_thresh`) and direction of gradients (cell 8 `dir_threshold`).
 Next, color thresholding between red and green channel was done (cell 9 line 9 through 14).
 Then, in line 10 through 18 `S` and `L` channels were thresholded.

 Then the results of different thresholding filters were combined.
 An area of interest was also defined (lane 18)The results of all steps were combined on line